 According to another person, “This stuff is wayyy too high priced for what it is!”

-From what we can tell, there is no solid evidence or research that supports the claims made about Cannabis Energy Drink.
+From what we can tell, there is no solid evidence or research that supports the claims made about Cannabis Energy Drink and you can see that when you read through buyer reviews.
 In fact, one customer said, “I get a much better buzz from my cup of coffee.”

 “Not as good as Red Bull and Monster for energy.
 Just gimmicky,” said another user.

 Here at DietSpotlight, we like to see documented clinical studies that support the energy drink or supplement and how it works.
 Sadly there is no published research provided on the company website to support Cannabis Energy Drink and the claims it makes.
-Therefore we at DietSpotlight cannot get behind this.
+Therefore we at DietSpotlight are not sure that dieters will see the benefit.

-While it’s always nice to see a new energy drink emerge, we do not recommend Cannabis Energy Drink for boosting stamina and increasing overall energy levels.
+Why don’t we take a minute to go back through what we’ve learned?
+While it’s always nice to see a new product emerge, we do not feel comfortable recommending Cannabis Energy Drink for boosting stamina and increasing overall energy levels.
 First of all, there is no real research provided to support this beverage.
-Secondly, this energy drink is seriously high-priced in comparison to others on the market.
-You should also note that some customers have complained about this beverage not working very well.
+Secondly, it is seriously over-priced in comparison to others on the market.
+You should also note that some customers have complained about it not working very well.

 If you really want to naturally enhance energy levels and boost overall vitality, we suggest a supplement that is loaded with clinically proven ingredients and comes with excellent customer service at an affordable price.

-Among the finest supplements we’ve found in 2015 is one called Leptigen.
-The formula is made up of four clinically-proven ingredients shown to improve metabolism and promote fat loss.
+Among best products we’ve seen in 2016 is one called Leptigen.
+The formula is made up of four clinically-proven ingredients shown to help improve metabolism and promote fat loss.
 We didn’t find a single dieter talking about adverse side effects, but we found plenty of users reporting great results.